Care Evolution Logo Care Evolution

 2. Probabilistic record linking, on the other hand, associates statistical importance for agreement and disagreement to each identifier.
 Two records link if the sums of all the weighted agreements outweigh the disagreements.

-The CareEvolution record linking uses multiple linking strategies that all help determine a record pair’s final link status.
+CareEvolution’s Identity record linking uses multiple linking strategies that all help determine a record pair’s final link status.

-CareEvolution advanced record linking techniques
+CareEvolution’s advanced record linking techniques

 Privacy preserving record linkage

-In traditional MPI models, plaintext demographic information is centrally located to facilitate record linking.
+In traditional master patient index (MPI) models, plaintext demographic information is centrally located to facilitate record linking.
 To preserve privacy, CareEvolution implements a blindfolded record linking system that cryptographically hashes record identifiers, obfuscating the information in such a way that comparisons can still be made but the original clear-text is irrecoverable.
 This provides the best of both worlds in that data can be freely shared for the purpose of record linking, but that same data can not be read due to the nature of this one-way hash.

 Blindfolded approximate matching